JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 ### Create an AMI

-You can skip this step if you only need one single instance of a machine created in the previous step (for example, if you create a dedicated instance for one specific configuration that rarely runs).
-Otherwise, if you want TeamCity to automatically scale the number of active cloud agents based on the current workload, follow the steps below.
+Skip this section if you want the instance created in the previous step to directly connect to a TeamCity server and serve as a stand-alone agent machine.
+Otherwise, if you want TeamCity to automatically scale the number of active cloud agents based on the current workload, create an AMI from this instance.

-1. Remove all temporary and excess data from your instance: installation wizards, downloaded archives, build logs, and so on.
-2. Stop the build agent.
+1. Stop the build agent.
 For Windows instances, stop the agent service but leave its startup type _Automatic_.
+2. Remove all temporary and excess data from your instance: installation wizards, downloaded archives, build logs, and so on.
 3. Optional: Delete the `<agent_home>/logs` and `<agent_home>/temp` directories.
 4. Optional: Delete the `<agent_home>/conf/amazon-*` file.
 5. Remove the following properties from the `<agent_home>/conf/buildAgent.properties` file: